The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Proofs and auxiliary results

-Lemma \ref{lem:optional} together with formula \eqref{expec_init} leads to a useful characterization of $\GG$-martingales in terms of a family of $\FF$-martingales, parameterized by $x\in E$.
-The following proposition can be regarded as an extension of \cite[Proposition 3.1]{CJZ} to the case where Assumption \ref{ass:Jacod} is satisfied but the equivalence $\nu_t\sim\lambda$ $\prob$-a.s. does not necessarily hold.
+Lemma \ref{lem:optional} together with formula \eqref{expec_init} leads to a useful characterization of $\GG$-martingales in terms of a family of $\FF$-martingales parameterized by $x\in E$.
+The following proposition is an extension of \cite[Proposition 3.1]{CJZ} to the case where Assumption \ref{ass:Jacod} is satisfied but the equivalence $\nu_t\sim\lambda$ $\prob$-a.s. does not necessarily hold.